lorenzodimauro97/FileCollector/README.md

 ## Getting Started

-Follow these steps to get File Collector up and running on your system.
+Follow these steps to get File Collector built and running on your system.

 ### Prerequisites

-*   **.NET 9 SDK (or later):** Ensure you have the .NET 9 Software Development Kit installed.
-You can download it from the [official .NET website](https://dotnet.microsoft.com/download/dotnet/9.0).
+*   **.NET 9 SDK (or later):** Ensure the .NET 9 Software Development Kit is installed.
+Download from the [official .NET website](https://dotnet.microsoft.com/download/dotnet/9.0).

 ### Building and Running

 1.  **Clone the Repository:**
-    Open your terminal or command prompt and clone the project:
     ```bash
     git clone https://github.com/lorenzodimauro97/FileCollector.git
     cd FileCollector
     ```

 2.  **Restore Dependencies:**
-    Navigate to the project directory (if you haven't already) and restore the necessary .NET packages:
+    Navigate to the project's root directory (`FileCollector/`) and restore .NET packages:
     ```bash
     dotnet restore FileCollector/FileCollector.csproj
     ```

 3.  **Run the Application (Development):**
-    To run the application directly for development or testing:
+    Execute the following command from the `FileCollector/` directory:
     ```bash
     dotnet run --project FileCollector/FileCollector.csproj
     ```

 4.  **Publish for Distribution:**
-    To create distributable versions for different platforms:
+    To create distributable, self-contained applications:
     ```bash
-    # For Windows x64
+    # Example for Windows x64:
-    dotnet publish FileCollector/FileCollector.csproj -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true
+    dotnet publish FileCollector/FileCollector.csproj -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true -p:IncludeAllContentForSelfExtract=true

-    # For Linux x64
+    # Example for Linux x64:
-    dotnet publish FileCollector/FileCollector.csproj -c Release -r linux-x64 --self-contained true -p:PublishSingleFile=true
+    dotnet publish FileCollector/FileCollector.csproj -c Release -r linux-x64 --self-contained true -p:PublishSingleFile=true -p:IncludeAllContentForSelfExtract=true

-    # For macOS x64 (Intel)
+    # Example for macOS x64 (Intel):
-    dotnet publish FileCollector/FileCollector.csproj -c Release -r osx-x64 --self-contained true -p:PublishSingleFile=true
+    dotnet publish FileCollector/FileCollector.csproj -c Release -r osx-x64 --self-contained true -p:PublishSingleFile=true -p:IncludeAllContentForSelfExtract=true

-    # For macOS ARM64 (Apple Silicon - M1/M2/M3)
+    # Example for macOS ARM64 (Apple Silicon - M1/M2/M3):
-    # dotnet publish FileCollector/FileCollector.csproj -c Release -r osx-arm64 --self-contained true -p:PublishSingleFile=true
+    # dotnet publish FileCollector/FileCollector.csproj -c Release -r osx-arm64 --self-contained true -p:PublishSingleFile=true -p:IncludeAllContentForSelfExtract=true
     ```
-    The published application will be located in the `bin/Release/net9.0/<runtime-identifier>/publish/` directory.
-The `-p:PublishSingleFile=true` flag attempts to create a single executable.
+    The published application will be in `FileCollector/bin/Release/net9.0/<runtime-identifier>/publish/`.
+    *   `--self-contained true`: Bundles the .NET runtime with your app.
+    *   `-p:PublishSingleFile=true`: Creates a single executable (may require `IncludeAllContentForSelfExtract` on some platforms/versions for assets).
+    *   `-p:IncludeAllContentForSelfExtract=true`: Ensures assets like `wwwroot` are bundled into the single executable.

 ## How to Use

 1.  **Launch File Collector:** Run the application executable.
-2.  **Select Root Folder:** Click the "Select Root Folder" button.
-A dialog will appear, allowing you to choose the main directory you want to work with.
+2.  **Select Root Folder:** Click "Select Root Folder".
+A system dialog will prompt you to choose the main directory for your work.
-3.  **Navigate and Select:**
+3.  **Navigate and Select Files/Folders:**
-    *   The file tree of the selected folder will appear in the left-hand panel.
+    *   The file tree of the selected folder populates the left panel.
-    *   Click the expander icons (▶ or ▼) next to directories to show or hide their contents.
+    *   Use expander icons (▶ or ▼) next to directories to toggle visibility of their contents.
-    *   Use the checkboxes to select files or entire directories.
-Files within selected directories (that are not ignored) will be included.
+    *   Utilize checkboxes to select files or entire directories.
+Files within selected directories (if not ignored) are automatically included.
-    *   The "Selected Files" list below the tree shows a count and names of only the *individual files* selected for merging.
+    *   The "Selected Files" list (below the tree) shows a count and names of only the *individual files* marked for merging.
-4.  **Configure Settings (Optional but Recommended):**
+4.  **Configure Global Settings (Optional but Recommended):**
-    *   Click the "Settings" icon in the sidebar to navigate to the settings page.
+    *   Access the "Settings" page via the sidebar.
     *   **Ignore Patterns:** Add or remove patterns (e.g., `obj/`, `*.tmp`, `!src/important.cs`).
 You can also paste content from a `.gitignore` file or upload one.
-    *   **Prompts:** Set a "Pre-Prompt" (text before all files) and/or a "Post-Prompt" (text after all files, before the User Prompt).
+    *   **Prompts:** Define a "Pre-Prompt" (text prepended to all files) and/or a "Post-Prompt" (text appended after all files, before the User Prompt).
-    *   Click **"Save All Settings"** to persist your changes.
+    *   Click **"Save All Settings"** to persist these configurations.
+5.  **Manage Contexts (Optional):**
+    *   On the main page, use the "Saved Contexts" section to save the current root folder and selected files under a specific name.
+    *   Later, you can quickly load a saved context to restore that selection state.
-5.  **Add a User Prompt (Optional):**
+6.  **Add a User Prompt (Optional, Session-Specific):**
-    *   Back on the main page, in the "Merged Content" panel, you can type a "User Prompt".
+    *   On the main page, within the "Merged Content" panel, type a "User Prompt".
 This prompt is temporary and applies only to the current session.
-It's inserted after all file content and the Post-Prompt.
+It is inserted after all file content and the Post-Prompt.
-    *   The merged content will automatically refresh shortly after you stop typing in this field.
+    *   The merged content view refreshes automatically shortly after you stop typing in this field.
-6.  **Generate Merged Content:**
+7.  **Generate/Refresh Merged Content:**
-    *   If you've made changes to selections or settings and auto-refresh hasn't triggered, click the "Refresh" button in the "Merged Content" panel.
+    *   If auto-refresh hasn't triggered after selection changes or settings modifications, click the "Refresh" button in the "Merged Content" panel.
-7.  **Review and Copy:**
+8.  **Review and Copy Output:**
-    *   The right-hand panel will display the merged content, with syntax highlighting for supported file types.
-Each file's content is clearly marked with its path.
+    *   The right-hand panel displays the syntax-highlighted merged content.
+Each file's content is clearly demarcated by its relative path.
-    *   If any files couldn't be read, an error message will be shown in their place.
+    *   If any files were unreadable, an error message will appear in their place.
-    *   Click the "Copy" button to copy the entire plain text content to your clipboard.
-A confirmation message ("Copied!") will briefly appear.
+    *   Click "Copy" to transfer the entire plain text content to your clipboard.
+A "Copied!" confirmation will briefly appear.
-8.  **Clear Selections:**
+9.  **Clear Selections:**
-    *   Use the "Clear Selection" button to deselect all items in the file tree.
+    *   Use the "Clear Selection" button to deselect all items in the file tree and reset the merged content view.

 ## Configuration Details

-### Application Settings
+### Application Settings (`appsettings.json`)

-File Collector stores its persistent settings in an `appsettings.json` file, typically located in the same directory as the application executable (or `AppContext.BaseDirectory`).
-This includes:
+File Collector stores persistent settings in an `appsettings.json` file, typically located in `AppContext.BaseDirectory` (usually the application's executable directory).
+This JSON file includes:

+*   `AppSettings`:
-*   `IgnorePatterns`: A list of strings for filtering files.
+    *   `IgnorePatterns`: An array of strings for filtering files (e.g., `["bin/", "obj/", "*.log"]`).
-*   `PrePrompt`: Text to prepend to the merged output.
+    *   `PrePrompt`: A string for text to prepend to the merged output.
-*   `PostPrompt`: Text to append to the merged output (before the User Prompt).
+    *   `PostPrompt`: A string for text to append (before User Prompt).
+    *   `SavedContexts`: An array of objects, each representing a saved selection context (root path and selected file paths).

-These settings are manageable through the "Settings" UI within the application.
+These settings are primarily managed through the "Settings" UI and "Saved Contexts" UI within the application.

-### Ignore Patterns
+### Ignore Patterns Explained

-The ignore patterns feature is crucial for tailoring the file collection process.
-It uses a syntax similar to `.gitignore`.
-Here's a quick rundown:
+The ignore pattern system is essential for tailoring file collection.
+It closely follows `.gitignore` syntax:

-*   **Blank lines or lines starting with `#`** are ignored (comments).
+*   **Comments:** Blank lines or lines starting with `#` are ignored.
-*   **Standard Patterns:**
+*   **Basic Patterns:**
-    *   `*.log` ignores all files ending with `.log`.
+    *   `*.log`: Ignores all files ending with `.log`.
-    *   `temp/` ignores any directory named `temp` and all its contents, at any level.
+    *   `temp/`: Ignores any directory named `temp` and all its contents, at any level.
-    *   `/temp/` ignores a `temp` directory only at the root of your selected folder.
+    *   `/temp/`: Ignores a `temp` directory *only* at the root of your selected folder.
-    *   `docs/*.md` ignores all Markdown files directly within a `docs` directory.
+    *   `docs/*.md`: Ignores all Markdown files directly within any `docs` directory.
-*   **Directory Separators:** Always use forward slashes (`/`) in patterns, even on Windows.
+*   **Directory Separators:** Always use forward slashes (`/`) in patterns.
 The application normalizes paths internally.
-*   **Negation:** A pattern starting with `!` negates the pattern.
-Any file matching a negated pattern will be included even if it was excluded by a previous pattern.
+*   **Negation (`!`):** A pattern starting with `!` re-includes a file if it was excluded by a previous pattern.
+Order matters.
     *   Example:
         ```
-        *.tmp       # Ignore all .tmp files
-        !important.tmp # But include important.tmp
+        logs/
+        !logs/important.log
         ```
-*   **Matching Order:** The order of patterns matters.
-Later patterns can override earlier ones (especially with negation).
+*   **Double Asterisk (`**`):**
+    *   `**/foo`: Matches `foo` in any subdirectory.
+    *   `abc/**`: Matches everything inside `abc/`, recursively.
+    *   `a/**/b`: Matches files or directories `b` anywhere inside `a`, with any number of intermediate directories.
-*   **Pattern Specificity:**
+*   **Pattern Specificity & Anchoring:**
     *   `foo`: Ignores files or directories named `foo` anywhere.
-    *   `/foo`: Ignores a file or directory named `foo` only at the root.
+    *   `/foo`: Ignores `foo` only at the root of the selected folder.
-    *   `foo/`: Ignores directories named `foo` anywhere (and their contents).
+    *   `foo/`: Specifically targets directories named `foo` (and their contents).
-    *   `foo/*`: Ignores all files and directories directly inside any directory named `foo`.
+    *   `foo/*`: Ignores all files and directories *directly* inside any directory named `foo`, but not `foo` itself.

-The filtering logic aims to replicate common `.gitignore` behavior.
+The filtering logic diligently attempts to replicate common `.gitignore` behavior to provide a familiar and powerful exclusion mechanism.

+## Known Issues & Limitations

+*   **Large Number of Files:** Performance might degrade when selecting a root folder containing an exceptionally large number of files and directories (e.g., hundreds of thousands) during initial tree loading and filtering.
+*   **Extremely Large Individual Files:** Merging very large individual files (e.g., >50MB) might impact UI responsiveness during content loading and highlighting.
+The primary use case is for text-based source code and documents.
+*   **Binary File Content:** While binary files can be selected, their content will be displayed as-is (or with read errors if unreadable as text), which may not be useful in the merged output.
+Syntax highlighting will not apply.
+*   **Photino Dialogs:** System dialogs (folder picker) are basic and provided by Photino.
+Advanced dialog features are not available.
+*   **Symlink Behavior:** Behavior with complex symbolic link structures (especially loops or links outside the primary selected path) might vary and is not extensively tested.
+Standard symlinks to files/directories within the selected scope should generally work.

+## Future Enhancements

+We are considering several enhancements for future releases:

+*   **Advanced Search/Filter in File Tree:** Allow users to quickly find specific files or filter the tree view by name or extension.
+*   **Drag & Drop Root Folder Selection:** Implement drag-and-drop functionality to set the root folder.
+*   **Multiple Root Folder Support:** Allow users to add and manage selections from multiple, disparate root folders simultaneously.
+*   **Customizable File Delimiters:** Provide options to change the format of `// File:` and `// End of file:` comments.
+*   **Token Count Estimation:** Display an estimated token count for the merged content, useful for LLM context limits.
+*   **Export/Import of `appsettings.json`:** Allow users to back up and restore their complete application configuration.
+*   **More Robust `.gitignore` Parsing:** Continuously refine the ignore pattern engine for even closer parity with complex `git` behaviors.
+*   **Accessibility Improvements:** Ongoing review and enhancements for WCAG compliance.

 ## Contributing

-We welcome contributions to File Collector!
-Whether it's a bug fix, a new feature, or documentation improvement, your help is appreciated.
+Contributions are highly welcome!
+Whether it's bug fixes, feature implementations, or documentation improvements, your input is valuable.

-1.  **Fork the Repository:** Click the 'Fork' button at the top right of this page.
+1.  **Fork the Repository:** Click 'Fork' on the GitHub page.
 2.  **Clone Your Fork:** `git clone https://github.com/YOUR_USERNAME/FileCollector.git`
-3.  **Create a Branch:** `git checkout -b feature/my-awesome-feature` or `bugfix/address-that-bug`
+3.  **Create a Feature/Bugfix Branch:** `git checkout -b feature/your-great-idea` or `bugfix/fix-that-issue`
-4.  **Make Your Changes:** Implement your feature or bug fix.
+4.  **Implement Changes:** Write your code and ensure it adheres to existing project style.
-5.  **Commit Your Changes:** `git commit -am 'Add: My awesome feature'`
+5.  **Commit Changes:** `git commit -m "Add: Brief description of your change"`
-6.  **Push to Your Branch:** `git push origin feature/my-awesome-feature`
+6.  **Push to Your Branch:** `git push origin feature/your-great-idea`
-7.  **Open a Pull Request:** Go to the original repository on GitHub and open a new pull request from your forked branch.
+7.  **Open a Pull Request:** Submit a PR against the `main` branch of the original `lorenzodimauro97/FileCollector` repository.

-Please ensure your code follows the existing project structure and coding style.
-If you're adding a new feature, consider adding tests if applicable.
+Please provide a clear description of your changes in the pull request.
+For new features, consider if unit tests are applicable.

 ## License